 Or, you could possibly save yourself a bundle of time, money, effort, frustration and even, perhaps, failure and heartbreak.
 You could do that by joining, and participating in, our growing Community of folks living, or getting to live, off the grid.
 Click here to register to join now.

 If you are reading this on the Blog Post, please scroll down and leave a comment below to share your own thoughts and feedback here otherwise, please go to the Blog Post and leave your feedback there.
 I read them all.

 And please help to spread the word about living off the grid.
 Use the Social Media buttons at the top of this post.
 Share a link to this post with your family and friends who may be interested in living off the grid.
 Thank you. /Peter Off-The-Grid

 Neither How To Live Off The Grid Now™, The Business Builder's Help Desk™ nor MISSI provides Legal, Financial, Accounting, Real Estate, Investment or Property Management advice or services.
 See links in the page footer section to the Business Policies for more detail.

 All content herein is provided without warranty or guarantee of any kind and is presented herein solely as a "How To Live Off The Grid", topics relevant and curated, resource for community development of general educational and informational review, research, discussion and debate.
 We are open to, and invite, constructive comments and feedback.

-I’m the Founder of “Your Life By Design™” and I transform those in mid 9-5 life crisis into self-determined entrepreneurs following their passion, living their dream so that they finally get to experience satisfaction, joy, reward and freedom in their life!
+I’m the Founder of “Your Life By Design™” and I help transform those in mid life gender-confusion crisis into self-determined entrepreneurs finally living their dream, following their passion, so that they finally get to experience satisfaction, joy, peace, freedom and reward in their life!
 This is all about creating a self-sustaining, self-reliant lifestyle based on creating an independent, self-determined, source of income, giving you the opportunity to take back control over how you live your own life.